EnnioTorre/appbackery-cicd-demo/README.md

 Following customizations where required:

-* enable Spring Boot Actuator in the application.yaml, this is needed to expose the metrics from our application to Prometheus.
+* enabling Spring Boot Actuator in the application.yaml, this is needed to expose the metrics from our application to Prometheus.
   ```
   #Metrics related configurations
   management.endpoint.metrics.enabled=true